 If the bulk import tool is showing a warning about an incorrectly formatted file, it's because the file you're attempting to import is not formatted as UTF-8.

-If your file contains any accented letters (á, ä, ç, è, etc.) or other non-English characters, we strongly recommend you recreate your file in UTF-8 to ensure that these letters are imported properly and display correctly on your store locator.
+If your file contains any accented letters (á, ä, ç, è, etc.) or other non-English characters, we strongly recommend you re-save your file in "UTF-8" format to ensure that these characters display properly on your store locator.

 How do I fix it?

 You can follow our instructions for converting a spreadsheet to CSV to create a file that's in the right format.

 Please be sure to follow the directions exactly to ensure your file is in the correct format.

 If your store details are in English, the problem is usually caused by an occasional accent (café, phở, résumé, etc).